 As a warning, he calls on everyone to take a look at how many liberties Muslims are losing today.
 ‘Because then you will know how many are left for you tomorrow,’ he says.
 ‘We always know how tyranny begins.
 But we never know how it ends.’

-The Flag is shown at the Movies that Matter Festival 2023, where Yasser Louati will be a special guest.
+The Flag was shown at the Movies that Matter Festival 2023, where Yasser Louati was a special guest.